 Why do we use RSR?

 The RSR approach is shown to be the best method of constructing an HPI using our data, as it is the most information efficient, as well as the most accurate.
-An alternative, the hedonic regression has been shown to be as good as the RSR method, but unfortunately it requires property characteristic data such as number of bedrooms or square footage, something that is not available in the Land Registry dataset.
+An alternative, the hedonic regression has been shown to be as good as the RSR method, but unfortunately it requires property characteristic data such as number of bedrooms or square footage, something that is not available in the HM Land Registry dataset.

-What data does Land Registry publish?
+What data do we publish?

 As part of our commitment to the Governments Open Data initiative we not only publish our most recent HPI in PDF format, we also release all background data tables in a variety of formats for different accessibility needs: